 - Advice messages — These messages may come from the merchant or the card network, through the authorization stream, and Galileo is not permitted to refuse the transaction, regardless of available balance, account status, or other factors that would cause a decline.

 - Settlement overcharge — The merchant authorized the card for a small amount, just to check that the card is active, and then the settlement amount is much higher than the authorization amount.
 At restaurants and similar establishments the merchant may have authorized the purchase amount before a tip was added.
 See Upcharges in the Authorization guide for one way to mitigate this risk.

 The issuer or cardholder may later dispute any posted transaction.
 See Disputes in the Crediting Cardholder Accounts guide for more information.

-When Galileo receives a clearing message for an existing authorization, or a completion for a preauthorization, the Galileo system automatically backs out the original authorization hold before it posts the settlement.
+When Galileo receives a clearing message for an existing authorization, or a completion for a preauthorization, the Galileo system automatically backs out the original authorization hold before it posts the settlement or completion.
 Backouts are initiated by Galileo, not by the networks, and they are triggered by the arrival of the completion (through the authorization stream) or the settlement (in the settlement batch file).

-By backing out the hold before posting the settlement, Galileo corrects for situations when the settlement amount is different from the authorization or preauthorization amount, such as when a tip is added at a restaurant, a gas pump authorizes a larger amount than the final sale, or a foreign transaction settles for a different amount than the authorization because of changes in currency conversion rates.
+By backing out the hold before posting the settlement or completion, Galileo corrects for situations when the settlement amount is different from the authorization or preauthorization amount, such as when a tip is added at a restaurant, a gas pump authorizes a larger amount than the final sale, or a foreign transaction settles for a different amount than the authorization because of changes in currency conversion rates.